How to Deal with a Data Breach and How to Prevent It

 On the other hand, many companies utilize websites to do their work, sell goods or services, making them vulnerable at all times.
-This is because there is an abundance of data on the website's server side, such as payment information, customer information, and other similar types of data.
+This is because there is an abundance of data on the website's server-side, such as payment information, customer information, and other similar types of data.

 Unfortunately, no matter how well you are protected, the fact is that, if someone thinks your databases are valuable, a data breach is practically unstoppable.
-Simply take a look at giants such as Yahoo and Sony, which were both victims of data breach at some point.
+Simply take a look at giants such as Yahoo and Sony, which were both victims of a data breach at some point.

 Therefore, the question is not if your database is going to be breached, but when is it going to occur, and how to prepare for it?

 In this article, we are going to talk about all the things you should do, in case your business goes through a data breach.

 Once the data breach has occurred, many start panicking and forget that taking action immediately is necessary.
 In the online security world, every second counts.
 Therefore, the first thing that needs to be done is a lock-down.

 If we are talking about a website, forget about the profits, block any access and take it down.
 This will not allow customers to make their purchases, but it will also not allow hackers to grasp any more vital information about your business and possibly cause you even more financial losses.

 If the data breach occurred internally, within the company, it is essential to block the access of the server to the online world.
 Like with a website, this will immediately block any hacker's access to the whole server, keeping other types of your data untouched.

 The problem with this approach is that part of your services become unavailable, and business owners are concerned about the profits.